jeffreycwitt/pl339/docs/07-information-applied-2.md

 ## Question 4

 {:.question}
 Why does Dawkins suggest that the gene is not DNA but information?
-How does this fit with the larger theme of shannon's information theory, whether talking about letters and words, mechanical or animal minds, or DNA?
+How does this fit with the larger theme of Shannon's information theory, whether talking about letters and words, mechanical or animal minds, or DNA?

 <div class="answer" markdown="1">